Team Up Timing Guide (2 Hours)

 • Put a prompt on screen: “What’s the hardest part about working on a team project?”

-• Verify everyone has cloned the repo and is on their branch.
+• Verify everyone has forked the team repo, has a Codespace open, and is on their feature branch.

 0:50-1:20 — Build on Your Branch